Resources for Online & Off-Campus Students

 - A cancellation occurs when a student unenrolls all course sections for a term prior to classes beginning.

 - To drop is to unenroll from one or more courses while remaining enrolled in at least one course.

 - To withdraw is to unenroll from all course sections on or after the first day of instruction.

 Non-degree students: To cancel, drop, and withdraw from the University, please submit the Change of Status form.
 The effective date and time of the requested action is determined by when the completed form is received in the CITL office.

-Degree students: To cancel, drop, and withdraw from the University, complete the Withdraw/Cancellation form and contact the College.
+Degree students: To cancel, drop, and withdraw from the University, complete the Withdrawal/Cancellation form and contact the College.
 The main registration menu on the Student Self-Service website also contains a “Withdraw from Term/Cancel Registration” link.

 A student who has enrolled in a single course section or multiple course sections and later decides not to attend the University must take action to cancel his or her registration(s) prior to 5:00 PM (Central Standard Time) before the first day of instruction.

 The dates for the first day of instruction for campus semesters are available on the Academic Deadlines page of the Office of the Registrar's website.
 For courses using a different calendar (8-week terms, for example), please contact our registration staff as promptly as possible.